What is A.N.T.S?

 A prepper is someone who prepares ahead of time for disasters.

 Why should a prepper want to join A.N.T.S?

 Preppers are prepared, but emergency plans can go wrong.
-So in order to be fully prepared you need to have back up plans.
+So to be fully prepared you need to have backup plans.
 A.N.T.S can be one of those back up plans.

 How do you join A.N.T.S?

 Click "How To Join" and follow the instructions.
 It's easy to do, and you will receive a reply within 48 hours.